IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 2. Submit the application for execution.
 3. Using the visualization library of your choice, create a graph or visualization object.
 This could be a `Figure` in Matplotlib.
 4. Use the `View` to start fetching data from the `Stream`.
-6. Update the graph with the tuples returned from the `View`.
+5. Update the graph with the tuples returned from the `View`.

+Since we already have an application, the following code demonstrates steps 3-5.
-This example uses Matplotlib to plot the data from the `View` called `Increment_Stream` in the preceeding application.
+It uses Matplotlib to plot the data from the `results_view View` created in the preceeding application.

 #### 1. Define the function to create a graph

-This code creates the graph that will be displayed.
-The returned graph initially has no data as it will be populated when we start fetching data from the `Stream`.
+This code creates the graph that will be display the streaming data.
 See the matplotlib [`subplots` function](https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.subplots.html).

 ~~~~ python